-Budgets and Budgetary Accounting
+Budgets and Budgetary Accounting For the Year Ended June 30, 2020

-The District adheres to the following procedures in establishing the budgetary data included in the general fund financial statements.
+The Town adheres to the following procedures in establishing the budgetary data included in the general fund financial statements.
 The general fund is the only fund for which a legal budget is adopted.